prometheus/prometheus/GOVERNANCE.md

 In all cases, all and only [team members](#team-members) are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.

-Discussion and votes on personal matters (including but not limited to team membership and maintainership) are held in private on the [team mailing list][team].
+Discussion and votes on personnel matters (including but not limited to team membership and maintainership) are held in private on the [team mailing list][team].
 All other discussion and votes are held in public on the [developer mailing list][devs].

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to [team members](#team-members).